nickyout/webdriverio/_posts/commands/actions/2013-12-08-buttonClick.md

 name: buttonClick
 arguments:
     - type: String
-      name: "css selector"
+      name: css selector
+      desc: Button element
     - type: Function
-      name: callback
+      name: callback(err)
+      desc: A function returning if command was executed successfully
 ---

-click on a button using a css selector
+Click on a button using a css selector.